-- Students develop the readiness for college, careers, and civic life. - Students attain the capacities of literate individuals. - Students become broadly literate. - Students acquire the skills for living and learning in the 21st century.
+- Students develop the readiness for college, careers, and civic life. - Students increase individual literacy skills in accordance with IEPs. - Students attain the capacities of literate individuals. - Students become broadly literate. - Students acquire the skills for living and learning in the 21st century.